D-Pointer/imperium-server/README.md

 ## Running

-To run the server start it with a path to a directory used to run it in, the IP address to bind to and a TCP port.
+To run the server it needs a few command line options.
+To see them and the possible default values use the option `-h` or `--help`.
 Due to a bug in Boost Filesystem the `LC_ALL` environment variable must be set to `C`:

 ````
-% export LC_ALL=C
+% export LC_ALL=C ./imperium-server --help
-% ./imperium-server /path/to/run/dir 0.0.0.0 11000
+Imperium Server
+Version: 1.0.0
+Build date: Apr 18 2016 10:02:47
+Options:
+  -h [ --help ]                     Help screen
+  -d [ --workingdir ] arg           The directory where all data for the server
+                                    is, used as a chroot jail.
+  -i [ --interface ] arg (=0.0.0.0) IP address of the interface to listen on.
+  -p [ --port ] arg (=11000)        Port to listen on.
+  -u [ --username ] arg             Name of the user to run as if given (drops
+                                    root privileges).
 ````

-The path is where the server saves log files and various statistics.
+The options are:

+* `-h` or `--help` shows the above help text.
+* `-d` or `--workingdir` is the directory where the server will run.
+It will chroot to this directory as a security measure to avoid getting access to anything from the system.
+This should be an existing directory.
+All logs files and created game data is saved in this directory and all possible resources are assumed to be in a subdir `resources` of this directory.
+* `-i` or `--interface` is the IP address of the interface where the server listens for incoming player connections.
+* `-p` or `--port` is the TCP port where the server listens for incoming player connections.
+* `-u` or `--username` is the name of the Unix user that the server will run as if given.
+It is not mandatory and if not given then no user change is performed.
+Use this to drop root privileges if started as root.

 ### Running with `stunnel`